Snow in Louisiana

-Snow in the southern part of Louisiana presents a rare and serious problem because of South Louisiana’s subtropical climate.
-For snow to push into the southern region of Louisiana, extreme weather conditions for the area must be present, usually a low-pressure system coupled with unusually low temperatures.
+Snow in Louisiana is a relatively rare but not unheard of sight because of Louisiana's subtropical climate.
+For snow to push into Louisiana, extreme weather conditions for the area must be present, usually a low-pressure system coupled with unusually low temperatures.
 Average snowfall in Louisiana is approximately 0.2 in per year, a low figure rivaled only by the states of Florida and Hawaii.
-Due to the infrequency of these cold weather patterns, southern areas affected in this state are often unprepared to deal with slick streets and freezing temperatures.